 - Donors can sue because of misuse of a restricted gift.

 - State Attorneys General representing the interests of the general public may allege wrongdoing.

 - Government agencies such as the IRS and Department of Labor may bring action for alleged violation of state or federal laws.

 - Your nonprofit itself may bring action against its own directors and officers, including former trustees.

 In addition, you could be sued for injuries sustained by a delivery guy on your property or for traffic accidents that occur while driving a car that isn’t properly insured for business use.

 What Professional Liability Insurance Does Your Nonprofit Need & Why?

 Even if you win a claim against your nonprofit, you will have had to spend countless hours dealing with them.
 Without the proper liability insurance, you’ll also be paying for the attorney.
 Lose your case, and the legal fees alone, not to mention the settlement costs, could put your nonprofit out of business.
 The right professional liability coverage can protect you.
-According to Nolo.com, basic policies you should consider include:
+According to Nolo.com, here are some essential insurance policies for small nonprofits: